yueliangyi/ReT-based-Byoancy-Production/README.md

 **Reference:**
 Yue, L., and Li, Y., 2025.
 On the buoyancy production term for Reynolds-averaged modeling of breaking waves.
 Submitted to Coastal Engineering.

-*The content will be made available upon acceptance of the manuscript.*
+<ins>The content will be made available upon acceptance of the manuscript.</ins>